Skip to content

 What we do

 We don't paint floors.
-We lay them once, and they outlive the cars, the gym kit, and the kitchen above them.
+We lay them once, and they outlive the car, the kitchen units, and the carpet in every room you'd otherwise replace.

 What we use